Whether training for a marathon or logging a few easy miles in the neighborhood, we found the best running shoes for women in 2020.

 And while the toebox has enough room that our feet never felt squished, it’s not as wide as brands like Altra.
 Overall, though, this is a solid do-all shoe.
 It easily transitions from road running to light hiking to grabbing groceries in town.

 If overpronation is your problem, the ASICS GEL-Kayano 26 should be a top contender.
 The padded outsole and grooved insole provide excellent stabilization.
 This shoe has a lot of drop at 13 mm from heel to toe, so it’s not a great choice for those who want a flat landing.

 Weight (per pair): 18.2 oz.

 Best for: Managing overpronation

-This versatile shoe doesn’t weigh feet down and still provides plenty of support.
-And at just $100, it’s a great value, too.
-The mesh uppers have just enough stretch to comfortably fit most any foot.
-Built with segmented “crash pads,” the Ghost 11 really does adapt to your foot strike and provide cushion no matter the type of stride. it’s worth noting that this shoe has a lot of heel-to-toe drop at 12 mm, so those wanting a flatter shoe should look elsewhere.
+Built with segmented “crash pads,” the Ghost 12 really does adapt to your foot strike and provide cushion no matter the type of stride.
+It’s worth noting that this shoe has a lot of heel-to-toe drop at 12 mm, so those wanting a flatter shoe should look elsewhere.